najrulislam38/job-junction-client/README.md

 ## Server side Github link: [Server side Github link](https://github.com/najrulislam38/job-junction-server)

 ## Used Technologies:
- - React.js, Taiwlind.css, Firebase, Node, Express.js and MongoDB.
+ - React.js, Taiwlind.css, Firebase, Node, Express.js, jsonwebtoken and MongoDB.

 ## Description
 - Job Junction is an online Job Hunting/Hiring website.
 A Buyer can post his/her job and the user can be bit on the jobs.
 Buyer can accept and reject bit proposal.